 Pivot Power Add-in

 If you’ve bought a copy of my Pivot Power Premium add-in, this feature is included.
-Just click the commands in the Data Field Functions group, and you can quickly change all fields to SUM, or any other summary function.
+Just click the commands in the Data Fields group, and you can quickly change all fields to SUM, or any other summary function.
 Or, select specific value fields, and just change those to a different summary function.